Pandaura/PTS-Team/README.md

 ```

-### Testing Only - Not Supported - Install PTS-Team fork via Windows 10 20H1 WSL2 Ubuntu 18.04
+### Testing Only - Not Supported - Install Pandaura fork via Windows 10 20H1 WSL2 Ubuntu 18.04

-Sammykins has tested installing the PTS-Team form on a Windows 10 machine via the new WSL2 system built into Windows.
+Sammykins has tested installing the Pandaura form on a Windows 10 machine via the new WSL2 system built into Windows.
 Follow the above (#ii-installing-pts) in a WSL2 terminal shell, if you do not know how to enable WSL2 and install an Ubuntu 18.04 system for this method it is recommended not to install.

 DO NOT ASK FOR SUPPORT OR FIXES FOR THIS METHOD IT IS PROVIDED AS-IS AND WE TAKE NO RESPONSIBILITY IF ANYTHING BELOW DOES NOT FUNCTION OR BREAKS YOUR WINDOWS 10 INSTALLATION.
 YOU DO THE BELOW AT YOUR OWN RISK.